Reinforz/reinforz/README.md

 02. IS: Ignore Space: Ignore the spaces of the answer

 Example: _IC_ans1, _IS_ans2

+### TODO:

+1. Add test for all react components (never done any sort of testing with react, its gonna be fun)
+02. Better component state utilization
+03. More performant React, by utilizing the appropriate hooks

 **Feel free to create a new PR for any new features, or raise an issue for fixing any bug or for a new feature suggestion**